autoshares/autoshares-documentation/user-guide/introduction.md

 5. How to set up a price alert?
 6. How do I get help?

-This User Guide sets forth the procedures and descriptions of how to use ETNA Trader, starting from the sign up process all the way to complex trading activities.
+This User Guide sets forth the procedures and descriptions of how to use Autoshares Trader, starting from the sign up process all the way to complex trading activities.

 This document: